Imran53/CSTE-NSTU/README.md

 # CSTE-NSTU
-Student Portal Android app for the Students of CSTE, NSTU.
+An Official Student Portal Android app for the Students of CSTE, NSTU.

 **Key features of CSTE, NSTU app includes:**